Frequently Asked Questions About Lip Reduction

 Back to top

-This procedure can be performed as early as the mid to late teens (with parental permission for those under the age of 18), on up through any age for people who feel they would like to reduce the size or projection of their lips.
+This procedure can be performed during the mid to late teens (with parental permission for those under the age of 18) on up.

 Back to top